Changeling: In nature

-The first monograph-length study on changelings was Gisela Piaschewski who wrote in German The Changeling: A Contribution to the Superstition of the Northern European Peoples as her university thesis (Der Wechselbalg: Ein Beitrag zum Aberglauben der nordeuropäischen Völker, Breslau: Maruschke & Berendt Verlag, 1935).
+Scholarship

-More recently, in 2023, Rose Sawyer published her monograph The Medieval Changeling: Health, Childcare, and the Family Unit.
+The first monograph-length study on European changelings was Gisela Piaschewski who wrote in German The Changeling: A Contribution to the Superstition of the Northern European Peoples as her university thesis (Der Wechselbalg: Ein Beitrag zum Aberglauben der nordeuropäischen Völker, Breslau: Maruschke & Berendt Verlag, 1935).
+The 2020s saw Rose Sawyer's monograph The Medieval Changeling: Health, Childcare, and the Family Unit and The Exeter Companion to Changeling Lore: The West Eurasian and Mediterranean Tradition.